Dr Vickie Shim

-The main theme of her research is biomechanical and mechanobiologcial responses of the human musculoskeletal system under physiological and traumatic conditions
+The main theme of her research is biomechanical and mechanobiologcial responses of the human musculoskeletal and nervous systems nunder physiological and traumatic conditions

 b) to develop new and/or improve current treatment options.

 Vickie's projects are clinically oriented and conducted in close collaborations with a number of research and clinical groups in New Zealand and overseas.
-They include:
+She uses multi-disciplinary and muliti-scale approaches to tackle these problems, which include:

 - Finding links between knee injuries and osteoarthritis,